 Agency Background

 The Humans Services Alliance of Greater Prince William (The Alliance) is a 501(c)3 nonprofit organization, founded as a successor to the more than thirty year-old Prince William County Coalition for Human Services after a two-year process of community input and planning in response to the Prince William County Strategic Plan.
-Core funding is provided by the Prince William County Department of Social Services, though member dues, grant managements, and other fundraising efforts.
-The Founding Board of Directors represent nonprofit and faith-based organizations, and community leaders from the eastern, central, and western greater Prince William area (Prince William County and the cities of Manassas and Manassas Park).
+Core funding is provided by the Prince William County Department of Social Services, though member dues, grant management, and other fundraising efforts.
+The Founding Board of Directors represent nonprofit, faith-based organizations, and community leaders from the eastern, central, and western greater Prince William area (Prince William County and the cities of Manassas and Manassas Park).

 Mission Statement